MeloMellow/folder-sprite/readme.md

 ## Manipulating image groups :bookmark_tabs:

-By default Renpy already gives us a way to manipulate the attributes of the sprite that is being projected onto the screen, but how do we manipulate a group of images that is not an attribute group?
+By default Ren'Py already gives us a way to manipulate the attributes of the sprite that is being projected onto the screen, but how do we manipulate a group of images that is not an attribute group?

 This is easy, just use the **fschange** statement or, if you prefer, the python function **fsc**: